evert/evert.github.com/_posts/2023/2023-04-26-oauth2-usability.md

 for supporting OAuth2 flows for 90+ APIs and justifying the existence of the product.

-We don't need 90 HTTP clients to talk to 90 websites, so why is this the case with OAuth2?
+We don't need 90 browsers to open 90 websites, so why is this the case with OAuth2?
 In a similar vain, the popular [passport.js][10] project has 538(!) modules for authenticating with various services, most of which likely use OAuth2.
 All of these are NPM packages.